-The 4,600-acre park and wildlife area sits at the confluence of the Wisconsin and Yellow Rivers and features a landscape of sandy soil left behind by the retreating glaciers.
+The 5,700-acre park, with over 10 miles of shoreline, sits at the confluence of the Wisconsin and Yellow Rivers and features a landscape of sandy soil left behind by the retreating glaciers.
 Dense forests of jack pines and oaks alternate with prairies grasses, wild flowers and sedge meadows.
 Wildlife includes osprey, heron, sand hill cranes, hawks, beavers and otters.

 There are 7 miles of trails to explore, including one that leads to a pond stocked with fish for young anglers, a geocaching trail and one that includes a 20-foot observation tower.
 In the winter, five miles of the trails are groomed for cross-country skiing.

 Five boat launches give quick access to the great fishing available on Castle Rock Lake, one of the largest lakes in the state.
 There also is fishing equipment available for the park for those who want to fish the shoreline.

 If you didn’t bring your own, you can rent canoes and kayaks on site.
 A 10-stop canoe interpretive trail is a fun way to learn more about the park’s wetlands.
 Paddle sport enthusiasts are cautioned to not venture too far out from shore where gusty winds can make navigation difficult.

 Make your way around the Ranger Rick Geocache trail with one of the GPS units that can be checked out at the park office.